DigitalInBlue/Celero/README.md

 Completed in 00:02:09.698721
 ```

 The data shows first the test group name.
 Next, all of the data sizes are output.
-Then each row shows the baseline or benchmark name and the corresponding time for the algorithm to complete measured in useconds.
-This data, in CSV format, can be directly read by programs such as Microsoft Excel and plotted without any modification.
+Then, each row shows the baseline or benchmark name and the corresponding time for the algorithm to complete, measured in seconds.
+In CSV format, this data can be directly read by programs such as Microsoft Excel and plotted without any modification.
 The CSV contains the following data:

 ```
 Group,Experiment,Problem Space,Samples,Iterations,Failure,Baseline,us/Iteration,Iterations/sec,T Min (us),T Mean (us),T Max (us),T Variance,T Standard Deviation,T Skewness,T Kurtosis,T Z Score,R Min (us),R Mean (us),R Max (us),R Variance,R Standard Deviation,R Skewness,R Kurtosis,R Z Score,